 Applicants would need to apply for a residence card on the basis of their retirement in Malta.

-If you are not receiving a pension, but have other sources of income instead, you can still retire to Malta under the Residence Scheme.
+If you are not receiving a pension but have other sources of income instead, you can still retire to Malta under the Residence Scheme.

 The Residence Scheme provides special tax status to EU/EEA/Swiss nationals wishing to gain residence in Malta under certain conditions:

-The tax rate under this scheme is also 15% of foreign income remitted to Malta with the minimum annual tax of €15,000.
-A one-time registration fee amounting to €6,000.
+The tax rate under this scheme is also 15% of foreign income remitted to Malta with a minimum annual tax of €15,000.
+The Malta Government levies a one-time registration fee amounting to €6,000.

 Banking services are offered in Maltese and English.

-There is at least one bank located in every village in Malta, with major banking centres in Sliema, Birkirkara, and Valletta.
+There is at least one bank in every village in Malta, with major banking centres in Sliema, Birkirkara, and Valletta.

 If you wish to open a bank account in Malta, use the bank’s New Accounts department, which can be found in almost every branch.

-You will generally have to provide details of your current home-based bank account in the UK so that your new bank can contact them and ask for a bank reference.
+You will generally have to provide details of your current home-based bank account so your new bank can contact them and ask for a bank reference.

 Income in Malta is taxable only to the extent that it is remitted to the country, where the top tax rate at the highest margin is 35%, while the capital and overseas capital gains can be remitted tax-free.